actility/thingpark-integrations/3_NS-NIT-tpLS/NIT/helium/NIT_nodejs_example/README.md

     curl localhost:8081/test
     ```

-# Buld and test the app in a development environment
+# Build and test the app in a development environment
 ## Installation

 1. Clone this repo and enter to the folder of this project